zinox9/sheets/refsheets/js.md

 -  **JSON** - JavaScript Object Notation  (json function is available inbuilt in js)
 - **AJAX** - Asynchronous Javascript and XML
 - **CrossOrigins**

+This is Just the Beginning of your Journey in JavaScript , there's always soo much more to explore !

+A reference to Advanced JavaScript Concepts : [**JavaScript Behind the Scenes**](./jsBehind.md)

 ---